-Precise procedures for every task can prevent workers from looking for a better way to do things, and can send the message that you don’t trust the judgment of your workers.
+Precise procedures for every task can prevent workers from looking for a better way to do things.
+They can send the message that you don’t trust the judgment of your workers.
 This will dissuade them from putting forward new ideas or improvements:

-This not only makes them more productive, but also lets them spend more of their time on challenging, engaging tasks.
-According to Accessperks blog, 97% of employees say they are happier and more efficient when they are tackling new, challenging work.
+This not only makes them more productive but also lets them spend more of their time on challenging, engaging tasks.
+According to Accessperk’s blog, 97% of employees say they are happier.
+And they are more efficient when they are tackling new, challenging work.

-For example, letting your teams adopt automation tools gives them more time for other tasks, meaning your business has greater room for growth without hiring more people.
+For example, letting your teams adopt automation tools gives them more time for other tasks.
+Meaning that your business has greater room for growth without hiring more people.

 Workers who are made responsible for their tasks are more willing to innovate.
 Efforts to streamline tasks and improve the efficiency of your company should be recognized and respected even if you decide against adopting the changes.

 There is a clear link between employee engagement and support for innovative strategies.
 If you want your team to adapt and grow your organization, employee engagement is a key factor to consider.

 While each team needs to have the freedom to change the way they work, it is equally important for this to happen in a transparent way.

 Documenting the decisions and problems that lead to new methods.
 It is vital not just for everyone to understand new processes, but also for other parts of your business to be able to adapt to new ideas.
 This should include reviewing the success of new practices.
 For example, if customer service streamlines a process, they should pay attention to the effect on their efficiency.
 But also how it impacts your overall Net Promoter Score.

 The ability to see and understand the reasons behind improvements can inspire your employees to innovate in their own work.
 And also can enable workers to collaborate with other skill sets to solve common issues.